gdweegee/gdweegee.github.io/tours.md

 ## FAQs
-__Can you accomodate larger groups?__ Yes, I am happy to discuss taking larger groups but the upper limit is ????.
+__Can you accomodate larger groups?__ Yes, I am happy to discuss taking larger groups.

 __Does your fee include any entry to paid attractions?__ No, my tours do not include entry into any paid attractions; these include Edinburgh Castle and Holyrood Palace.